 Rather depressingly for the midlands club, the volume of empty seats was clear to all, compounding the frustration and disappointment felt due to the hasty departures of manager, Martin O’Neill and key player, James Milner.

 To add to the negative atmosphere, Milner’s replacement, Stephen Ireland was ruled out of the match at the last minute due to an injury in the warm up, thought to be a hamstring problem.
 Former Wimbledon and West Ham midfielder Nigel Reo-Coker attempted to fill the void left by the Irishman.

-As the referee signaled the start of the match, Everton appeared to have the majority of the possession with some exquisite touches from possible future England star Mikel Arteta.
-Villa, however, continued to look threatening on the break with the pace and intelligence of Ashley Young as well as the endeavor of young winger Marc Albrighton.
+As the referee signalled the start of the match, Everton appeared to have the majority of the possession with some exquisite touches from possible future England star Mikel Arteta.
+Villa, however, continued to look threatening on the break with the pace and intelligence of Ashley Young as well as the endeavour of young winger Marc Albrighton.

-What appeared an nonthreatening throw-in presented Ashley Young with time and space, via Fellaini’s misjudgment of the flight of the ball.
+What appeared an unthreatening throw-in presented Ashley Young with time and space, via Fellaini’s misjudgement of the flight of the ball.
 Ashley’s namesake, right-back Luke Young, continued a determined run into the box as Ashley elegantly slid the ball into his path before the right-back rounded off an excellent move with a composed left-foot finish past the despairing Tim Howard.

 A sense of relief penetrated the atmosphere at Villa Park as the fans jubilantly chanted Luke Young’s name.
 The under pressure Kevin MacDonald refused to flinch, remaining composed, but surely experiencing the same relief as the fans.